Weʼve raised £3,925 to support the UK Museum of Army Flying, a crucial piece of aviation and military heritage.

 Phase 2 comprises significant works to improve and update the museum with a variety of innovations and new exhibits.
 The Museum will close for the period November 2018 through to April 2019 to make this happen.
 As well as the capital improvements the Museum will embark on an extensive activity plan, which will involve community activity, training, education, volunteer activity etc. and run until the Summer of 2021.

 All of this is being achieved by the efforts of many to secure UK Heritage Lottery Funding and the matched funding required to release it, but the Museum is short of the £100,000 (EUR111,211, US$129,430) required to implement many of the plans during the period of closure.
 We need to raise this money with great urgency in order to guarantee success of the Project.
 That’s why I intend to run Hadrian’s Wall.

-The Wall is 74 miles (119 km) stretching from the East Coast to the West Coast of Britain but I will run the recognized Trail, which is 84 miles (135 km), between 10 and 13 September 2018 in order to raise as much as I can for the museum.
+The Wall is 74 miles (119 km) stretching from the East Coast to the West Coast of Britain but I ran the recognised Trail, which is given as 84 miles (135 km), between 10 and 13 September 2018 in order to raise as much as I can for the museum.
 I need your support to donate via this site.
-Any sum large or small is gratefully received from anyone, but larger donors may qualify to be recognized and recorded as a Museum Heritage Champion with their name displayed in the Museum and invited to visit.
+Any sum large or small is gratefully received from anyone, but larger donors may qualify to be recognised and recorded as a Museum Heritage Champion with their name displayed in the Museum and invited to visit.
 For those who have ever had anything to do with Army Aviation regardless of nationality, please regard this as a “call to arms”.

 For more information on the Museum: https://www.armyflying.com

 For more information on Hadrian's Wall: http://hadrianswallcountry.co.uk/walking/hadrians-wall-path-national-trail and http://www.english-heritage.org.uk

 THE SPIRIT OF ARMY AVIATION UK